CarsonDavis/TicTacToe/Models and Data/Smart Training/readme.md

 Ties: 0

+# Old Model vs New Model

+Smart v Old: 10000 | 0 | 0
+Olv v Smart: 10000 | 0 | 0

 # Problems and Next Steps

 These results seem functionally identical to the model trained only on random vs random games.

 I think the next step is to gather data from games where the model loses to a random player.
-Use those games as 50% of the next training data.
+Use those games as 50% of the next training data.git